day8/re-frame/README.md

 ```

 Notice how `items` is "sourced" from "app state" via `subscribe`.
 It is called with a query id
-to identify what data it needs - in Domino 4 we associated the query id `:query-items` with
+to identify what data it needs.
-the function for that computation).

 ### Code For Domino 6